Julie hasn’t wasted a second getting down to work from her home in Yorkshire. Her enthusiasm for her new role colours every conversation.

 What particularly excites her about her new role?

-You can see the difference the programmes makes to people’s lives.
+You can see the difference the programmes make to people’s lives.
 I’ve worked for other charities involved in care and for church and faith organisations, so I know the difference that being a fundraiser can make.
 The people who are out there delivering the ministries and programmes rely on the fundraisers working in the background, engaging with our supporters and enabling people to give so that the vital work can continue.

 A former civil servant, Julie’s wide-ranging fundraising experience goes back 30 years to when she ran a charity in Leeds offering services such as Meals on Wheels, day-centre activities and skills training for young offenders.